NoahVl/Explaining-In-Style-Reproducibility-Study/README.md

 ## Verifying results

-### Using precomputed attfind values (hdf5 files)

 The `all_results_notebook.ipynb` works with pre-calculated latent vectors to generate results and run the experiments.
 If you want to run the AttFind procedure yourself, make use of the `run_attfind_combined.ipynb` notebook (similarly, select the appropriate `model_to_choose`).
+Note that you will have to download the datasets if you want to run AttFind (you can make use of the notebooks in the data folder).

 Warning: The AttFind procedure is quite slow and may take over an hour depending on your hardware.

 ## How to train the models?
 The StylEx framework consists of two parts, the "pretrained" classifier and the Encoder+GAN.

 If you want to train a StylEx model on a new dataset we suggest you first train a new classifier and then provide it to the `cli.py` file to train the StylEx model on this dataset with the new classifier in evaluation mode.
 If you use a Resnet/Mobilenet model you should only have to change the classifier_name parameter in the `cli.py` file, or change it as a parameter using `--classifier_name <mobilenet/resnet>` when you call the `cli.py` file.

 If you want to use a new classifier architecture you should add support for this in one of the `stylex_train` files.